1And it was told to Joab, “Behold, the king is weeping, and mourns for Absalom.”

 12You are my brothers!
 You are my bone and my flesh!
 Why then are you the last to bring back the king?’

-13And say to Amasa, ‘Are you not my bone and my flesh?
+13And say to Amasa, ‘Aren’t you my bone and my flesh?
 God do so to me, and more also, if you are not commander of the army before me continually in place of Joab.’”

 14And he turned the hearts of all the men of Judah, as one man, so that they sent to the king, saying, “Return, you and all your servants.”